The 1942 wheat pennies have value as numismatic coins. Keep reading to learn more about these one cent coins.

 The 1942 S wheat penny is worth around $0.20 in good condition.
 In very fine condition the value is around $0.85.
 In extremely fine condition the value is around $1.25.
 In uncirculated condition the price is around $7 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $8.

 Good- The date is worn but visible.
 The lines in the wheat heads are not visible.
-The rims are full.
+The rims on the coin are full.

 Very fine- Lincoln's jawbone and cheekbone are worn but still separated.
 The wheat heads are not worn.